[HISTORY: Adopted by the Mayor and Council of the Borough of Washington 6-4-2003 by Ord. No. 7-2003. Amendments noted where applicable.]

 That the business community should be encouraged to provide self-help and self-financing programs to meet local, needs, goals and objectives and should be encouraged to supplement any of the authorized services and improvements through formation of an independent district management corporation formed under Title 15A of the New Jersey Statutes.

 There is hereby created and designated within the Borough of Washington a special improvement district authorized pursuant to N.J.S.A.
-40:56-65 et seq., to be known as the "Washington Borough Special Improvement District" ("District") and is hereby established consisting of the properties designated and listed on Schedules A1 and A2, annexed hereto,
+40:56-65 et seq., to be known as the "Washington Borough Special Improvement District" ("District") and is hereby established consisting of the properties designated and listed on Schedules A1 and A2, annexed hereto, by tax block and lot numbers and street addresses.
+The special improvement district will be governed by a district management corporation as minimally defined in Schedule B annexed hereto by category.

 Schedules A1 and A2 of this chapter may be amended by ordinance to add and delete particular properties which have a change in use affecting the appropriateness of including them as part of the special improvement district.
 Any change in the classes of properties to be considered part of the special improvement district will require an ordinance.